panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 }
 ```

-That guarantees refresing the debounced event callback.
+Properly setting the dependencies guarantees refreshing the debounced event callback.

 ## 5. Conclusion

-A good way to create debounced and throttled functions to handle often happening events is by using the `useMemo()` hook:
+A good way to create debounced and throttled functions, to handle often happening events, is by using the `useMemo()` hook:

 ```jsx{10-12,14-16}
 import { useMemo } from 'react';